aaltw/aaltw/README.md

 - 👋 Hi, I’m @aaltw
 - 👀 I’m interested in TypeScript, Angular, Astro, Tailwind
-- 🌱 I’m currently learning Astro and Rust and broadening my knowledge about Tailwind
+- 🌱 I’m currently learning Astro and Rust and broadening my knowledge about tailwindcss and advanced typescript

 <!---
 aaltw/aaltw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.